derlin/my-first-project/README.md

 This is history after all.
 Hence, my only changes since the actual writing in late 2011 are:

 * run *format* on every file in IntelliJ
-* ensure we can easily load ascii art either from jar or from an external file
+* ensure we can easily load ASCII art either from jar or from an external file
 * add a gitignore + a tiny script to automatically create the jar

 # Compile and run